UAL-RE/ReBACH/bagger/README.md

 ## DART Workflow

-A [DART workflow](https://aptrust.github.io/dart-docs/users/workflows/) is a JSON file that describes the packaging and upload operations that should be performed when a bag is created by DART Runner.
+A [DART workflow](https://aptrust.github.io/dart-docs/users/workflows/) can be represented as a JSON file that describes the packaging and upload operations that should be performed when a bag is created by DART Runner.
 Users should create the workflow file using the desktop version of DART.
 Details are available in the [DART documentation](https://aptrust.github.io/dart-docs/users/workflows/).